 LMEpassport is the electronic certificates of analysis (CoA) and digital credentials register from the London Metal Exchange.
 A key component of the LME’s sustainability strategy, LMEpassport is designed to provide participants with two key services:

 - a digital store for electronic CoAs of metal physically delivered into and out of the LME ecosystem, replacing the current paper-based model

-CoAs are key quality assurance documents that must accompany shipments of LME metals into and out of warehouse.
-They show the purity, size and shape of a batch of metal.
+CoAs are key quality assurance documents that must accompany all shipments of LME metals into and out of warehouses.
+They show the origins, purity, size and shape of a batch of metal.

 Who is the system for?

 LMEpassport launched on 31 August 2021, and has seen a number of additional system enhancements since then.
 The requirement for warehouse companies to start using the system is being rolled out gradually, starting with aluminium in October 2024, moving on to include all other applicable producers from October 2025.